How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 • Product Categories – Add the checkbox to all products within a certain category.

-How to Add Checkboxes to a Product in WooCommerce
+How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 Alright, now let’s add the checkbox to your products.
 Here’s what you need to do: